Skip to main content

 Design tokens act as the bridge between design and development.

-When both designers and developers use the same tokens, the product maintains consistent visual styles.
+When both teams use the same tokens, the product maintains consistent visual styles across different platforms.

 Why Design Tokens Are Important